Land: Coasts and islands

-An isolated land habitat surrounded by water is an island, while a chain of islands is an archipelago.
+A subcontinental area of land surrounded by water is an island, and a chain of islands is an archipelago.
 The smaller the island, the larger the percentage of its land area will be adjacent to the water, and subsequently will be coast or beach.
 Islands can be formed by a variety of processes.
 The Hawaiian islands, for example, even though they are not near a plate boundary, formed from isolated volcanic activity.
 Atolls are ring-shaped islands made of coral, created when subsidence causes an island to sink beneath the ocean surface and leaves a ring of reefs around it.

 Mountains and plateaus

-Any highly elevated part of Earth's crust may be called a mountain.
-Mountains are formed from a number of orogeny events; for example, where a plate at a convergent plate boundary pushes one plate above the other, mountains could be formed by either collisional events, such that Earth's crust is pushed upwards, or subductional events, where Earth's crust is pushed into the mantle, causing the crust to melt into diapirs that bubble back to the surface and re-mineralize as dome mountains.
-The line of mountains in a mountain range are usually formed from the same orogeny events, and their study is important to historical geology.
+Mountains are features that usually rise at least 300 m higher than the surrounding terrain.
+The formation of mountain belts is called orogenesis, and results from plate tectonics.
+For example, where a plate at a convergent plate boundary pushes one plate above the other, mountains could be formed by either collisional events, such that Earth's crust is pushed upwards, or subductional events, where Earth's crust is pushed into the mantle, causing the crust to melt, rise due to its low density, and solidify into hardened rock, thickening the crust.

 A plateau, also called a high plain or a tableland, is an area of a highland consisting of flat terrain that is raised sharply above the surrounding area on at least one side, creating steep cliffs or escarpments.
 Both volcanic activity such as the upwelling of magma and extrusion of lava, or erosion of mountains caused from water, glaciers, or aeolian processes, can create plateaus.
 Plateaus are classified according to their surrounding environment as intermontane, piedmont, or continental.
-A few plateaus may have a small flat top while others have wide ones -- buttes are smaller ones with less extrusive and more intrusive igneous rock, while plateaus or highlands are the widest, and mesas are a general-sized plateau with horizontal bedrock strata.
+A few plateaus may have a small flat top while others are wider.
+Buttes are smaller, with less extrusive and more intrusive igneous rock, while plateaus or highlands are the widest, and mesas are a general-sized plateau with horizontal bedrock strata.

 Plains and valleys

 Wide, flat areas of land are called plains, which cover more than one-third of Earth's land area.
-When they occur as lowered areas between mountains, they can create valleys, canyons, gorges, and ravines.
+When they occur as lowered areas between mountains, they can create valleys, canyons or gorges, and ravines.
 A plateau can be thought of as an elevated plain.
 Plains are known to have fertile soils and be important for agriculture due to their flatness supporting grasses suitable for livestock and facilitating the harvest of crops.
-Floodplains provided agricultural land for the some of the earliest civilizations.
+Floodplains provided agricultural land for some of the earliest civilizations.
 Erosion is often a main driver for the creation of plains and valleys, with rift valleys being a noticeable exception.
 Fjords are glacial valleys that can be thousands of meters deep, opening out to the sea.